Legal representation is the first thing to consider after being charged with an offence.

 2. Representing Yourself

 If you cannot afford or do not want to be represented by a solicitor, you will need to represent yourself in court.
-If you are doing this for the first time, we strongly recommend you get in contact with us or with LDMG, as we can help support you through this process.
-A detailed guide to defending yourself – produced by the Civil Liberties Trust and annotated by LDMG – is also available here.
+If you are doing this for the first time, we strongly recommend you get in contact with us (07946 541 511) or with Activist Court Aid Brigade , as we can help support you through this process.
+‘How to Defend Yourself in Court’ by Michael Randle, is a detailed guide to defending yourself – produced by the Civil Liberties Trust and annotated by LDMG.
 Defendants who represent themselves in court can – at the discretion of the judge – have someone stood with them during proceedings called a McKenzie friend.
 If you would like someone to act as a McKenzie Friend during your court appearances, please contact the Activist Court Aid Brigade.

 3. Putting in the Legwork